laurent-greyling/backup-storage/README.md

 The reason these blocks were nested was in order not to loose the reference to the table you are currently busy with.
 First I had these blocks outside and linked, but this lost my table reference and data was copied into incorrect tables.

+### Restore Table Storage
+To restore table storage we only use the dataflow method as this seems to be the faster and better option for now.

+- __CopyAndRestoreTableStorage__ : This will copy the specified tables from your backup account and restore them into the specified storage account, be it your original source or a new storage account.

 ### Copy Blob Storage
 Currently there is two methods to copy blob storage over to your destination storage.